xebia-functional/nine-cards-backend/endpoints.md

 It may also fail if the request quota for that token is exhausted.

-Although the Google Play API is the main source of information, the backend uses a cache to store the information it has already feteched, and it sometimes uses the public [web page of play store](https://play.google.com/store/) to retrieve it.
+Although the Google Play API is the main source of information, the backend uses a cache to store any information it has already fetched, and it sometimes uses the public [web page of play store](https://play.google.com/store/) to retrieve it.
 For this reason, the endpoints generally do not inform if the `X-Google-Play-Token` is unauthorized, or its quota expired.
 They do, however, return a `401 Unauthorized`